mminer/mminer.github.com/_posts/2017-10-26-full-indie-summit-2017.md

 ## Jerry Belich: Alternative Controllers

 I've always been drawn to microcontrollers and custom interfaces to computers.
-With his custom-made bowtie clicker and infectious enthusiasm, Jerry made the case that it's not just a fun hobby, but can be an effective marketing gimmick to make your game stand out at trade shows like GDC.
+With his custom-made bowtie clicker and infectious enthusiasm, Jerry effused that it's not just a fun hobby, but an effective marketing gimmick to make your game stand out at trade shows like GDC.
 One example he gave was *[Butt Sniffin Pugs](https://www.kickstarter.com/projects/spacebeagles/butt-sniffin-pugs)* which has perhaps the most... *unique* input method I've seen.

 Making the jump to hardware is intimidating if you've never dove into it before, but Jerry's [getting started guide](https://jerrytron.github.io/alt-ctrl/) looks like a fine place to start for beginners.